QI-CSHL/QuantLabs2025/qi_2025_analysis_lab_manual/Lab07_Image_Time_Series_Analysis.md

 > <img src="images/time_series/image1.png" style="width:2.49479in;height:2.49479in" />

-- In this new window, you can now open BDVs and TrackSchemes by clicking the respective buttons.
+- In this new window, you can now open BDVs (BigDataViewers ;\)) and TrackSchemes by clicking the respective buttons.

 6. Please try to navigate the data and play with a few BDV shortcuts.
     Navigating 3D space can be confusing and a few shortcuts are really, really valuable.
-Here a quick reminder to what we’ve seen yesterday:
+Here a quick reminder to what we’ve seen before:

     - If you left click and drag, you can reslice in arbitrary directions.